Human factors in diving equipment design: Diver ladders

 For some applications, dive boat ladders that allow the diver to ascend without removing the fins are preferred.
 When there is a lot of relative motion between the diver and ladder, it can become difficult to safely remove fins, then get onto the ladder, and not lose the fins.
 A ladder that can be climbed with fins on the feet avoids this problem.
 A ladder that slopes at an angle of about 15° from the vertical reduces the load on the arms.

-If a ladder is to be climbed in full equipment, suitable handholds to brace the diver while climbing the upper rungs and moving onto the deck to the place where gear will be removed are necessary for safety.
-This also applies if the divers need to climb down a ladder wearing dive gear, and they may need to turn round at the top of the ladder.
+If a ladder must be climbed in full equipment, suitable handholds to brace the diver while climbing are necessary for safety.
+This also applies if the divers need to climb down a ladder wearing dive gear, and they may need to turn around at the top of the ladder.
 In the general case, the vessel will be moving in a seaway while the diver is boarding.

 Dive platforms and diver lifts

-A dive platform, or swim platform, is a near horizontal surface on a dive boat giving more convenient access to the water than the deck.
+A dive platform, or swim platform, is a near horizontal surface on a dive boat that gives more convenient access to the water than the deck.
 It may be large enough for several divers to use simultaneously, or just enough for a single diver.
-The platform may be fixed, folding, or arranged to lower divers into the water and lift them out again, also known as a diver lift.
+The platform may be fixed, folding, or arranged to lower divers into the water and lift them out again, in which case it is known as a diver lift.
 Most dive platforms are mounted at the stern, usually on the transom, at a height a short distance above the waterline.
 They are easily flooded by a following sea, and are self-draining.

-Fixed and folding platforms are generally provided with ladders which can be folded or lifted out of the water when not in use, and steps or ladders from the platform to the deck, while lifting platforms may be sufficiently immersible for the divers to swim directly over the platform and stand up to be lifted to a level where they can walk off onto the deck.
+Fixed and folding platforms are generally provided with ladders which can be folded or lifted out of the water when not in use.
+They are also equipped with steps or ladders from the platform to the deck, while lifting platforms may be sufficiently immersible for the divers to swim directly over the platform and stand up to be lifted to a level where they can walk off onto the deck.
 Lifts are commonly mounted on the transom, or on the side of the boat.
-Handrails for use while using steps, ladders and lifts, when crossing or waiting on the platform, or making adjustments to equipment are a valuable safety adjunct as the platform will often be moving when in use, and the divers will usually be encumbered by heavy and bulky diving equipment.
+Handrails while using steps, ladders and lifts, when crossing or waiting on the platform, or making adjustments to equipment are a valuable safety adjunct as the platform will often be moving when in use, and the divers will usually be encumbered by heavy and bulky diving equipment.
 Barriers to protect occupants from pinch point hazards may be necessary when there are moving parts.
 The utility of a lift is enhanced if the diver can use it without having to remove any equipment in the water or on the platform, so an upper position level with the working deck and sufficient space to walk onto the deck fully kitted is preferable.

-Fixed platforms giving easy access to the water are also sometimes provided at shore diving sites, such as flooded quarries used for diver training, or coastal jetties.